Usually a week, however this may vary slightly depending on the type of reconstruction you have.

-Your surgeon will usually want you to be on bed rest for the first two days after your operation to allow your abdominal wound to settle and the blood supply to establish in your reconstructed breast.
+Your surgeon will usually want you to be on bed rest for the first night following your operation to allow your abdominal wound to settle and the blood supply to establish in your reconstructed breast.
 You will also be asked not to move your shoulder on the side of your operation during this time.

-During this period of bed rest your physiotherapist will show you some exercises you can do for your lower body to prevent stiffness and aching in your joints.
+Your physiotherapist and/or nurse will show you some exercises you can do for your lower body to prevent stiffness and aching in your joints.
 Moving your feet and ankles assists the circulation and relieves any pressure on your heels.
-If you have previously had any back problems it is advisable that you tell the physiotherapist, as you can be given special exercises to minimise stiffness in your back.
+If you have previously had any back problems it is advisable that you tell them, as you can be given special exercises to minimise stiffness in your back.

-When the surgeon is happy, your physiotherapist and/or the nursing staff will assist you to get out of bed and will help you carry your drips and drains.
+When the surgeon is happy, usually the 1st day after your operation, the physiotherapist and/or the nursing staff will assist you into the chair, they will help you carry your drips and drains.
 As you move there will inevitably be a little pulling and soreness around your wounds but do not worry they will not split.
 You are able to stand as straight as feels comfortable.